 Relax and let go

-“Parents sometimes get very freaked out when their children start locking their bedroom doors, but they really need to relax and not assume the worst,” says Dr. Natasha Mueller, an Oak Park psychologist.
+“Parents sometimes get very freaked out when their children start locking their bedroom doors, but they really need to relax and not assume the worst,” says Dr. Natasha Mueller, a psychologist.

 “It’s important for parents to know what their children are doing and implement online restrictions and parental control,” says Dr. Mueller.
 “But the most important thing to do is to talk to your children about the perils out there and then give them the freedom to make the right choices.”

 You can’t expect your teen to open up and share all thoughts or activities with you at all times.
 But hopefully all that good training will kick in as they’re learning to be independent people.

 They need to know that you respect them and their need for a degree of privacy.
 This will help them build self-confidence and independence.
 However, they need to earn your trust first.

 “Privacy should be understood to be a privilege,” says Dr. Mueller.
 “If you think your teen is involved in risky behavior – get to the bottom of things.”

 Parents of teens are constantly teetering on that tight rope, trying to find a healthy balance between knowing what their teens are doing, and trusting them enough to allow them some privacy.